-As an autosomal dominant disease, it affects both males and females equally.
-A person with RVCL has a 50-50 chance of passing it along to any of their children.
-If a son or daughter does not get the disease (i.e., inherit the gene), they and their offspring are safe.
+This disease is an inherited disorder with a change in the DNA of a gene.
+Symptoms initially begin at middle age and primarily affect the eye and brain.
+As an “autosomal dominant disease,” it affects both males and females equally.
+A person with RVCL-S has a 50-50 chance of passing it along to any of their children.
+If a son or daughter does not inherit the mutant gene, they and their offspring will not get the disease and are safe.

 The tail of TREX1 is important for keeping it localized to its normal place in the ER compartment of cells.
 The loss of its tail causes it to mislocalize and spread throughout the cell.
 Because it loses its ability to stay in its proper location, we referred to this as “TREX on the loose.”

-There currently is no treatment for RVCL; however, there is a way to prevent transmission of the disease to the next generation.
+There currently is no treatment for RVCL-S; however, there is a way to prevent transmission of the disease to the next generation.
 Please contact us if you’d like to know more about reproductive choices or clinical trials.